FonyaBrandone/FonyaBrandone.github.io/index.md

         <h3><a href="https://drive.google.com/file/d/1wT99_8svqf21GBSp--bEycTQ9OksaFJ3/view"  target='_blank'>Uncertainty-Aware Autonomous Driving in African Cities</a></h3>
         <p><em>Victor Miene, *Brandone Fonya, Joshua Momo, Ozan Tonguz</em><br>
         <strong>Spring 2025 - Course Research</strong></p>
-        <p>Develops an uncertainty-aware system using ConvLSTM to model pedestrian behaviors in unstructured urban environments.</p>
+        <p>Our study developed a pipeline to quantify uncertainty-aware driving scenarios using pedestrian visual cues in dense traffic and highly chaotic cities around Africa.
+We were focused on modeling a cross and not cross intent of pedestrians at any point in time.
+Using ConvLSTM and other architectures we model pedestrian behaviors in unstructured urban environments, enabling behaviorial planning for autonomous vehicles.</p>
       </div>
     </div>
   </section>